ibm-cloud-docs/pattern-agentic-ai/reference-architecture.md

 - Red Hat Openshift AI (RHOAI) cluster with GPU nodes
 - Red Hat OpenShift Cluster with GPU nodes + watsonx AI software

-### Shared multi-tenant generative AI platform

-The multi-tenant gen AI platform on IBM Cloud is available from watsonx.ai SaaS.
-It provides a more streamlined, fully managed experience and larger ecosystem of products and services for data and governance.
-It eliminates the need for customers to manage infrastructure and the ecosystem making ut suitable for businesses looking for convenience and reduced operational overhead.

-Each approach, whether dedicated single tenant, or shared multi-tenant has its distinct advantages and a decision ultimately depends on the organizations's requirements around control, cost, performance, scale, and complexity.

-## Architecture diagram
-{: #architecture-diagram}

-The reference architecture below shows how IBM Cloud provides a secure, compliant and resilient environment to implement an agentic AI system.
-It reuses the [best practices](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-about) for IBM Cloud for Financial Services and [VPC reference architecture](https://cloud.ibm.com/docs/framework-financial-services?topic=framework-financial-services-vpc-architecture-about).

-** DIAGRAM HERE **

-Central to the architecture are VPCs, which provide separation of concerns between provider management functionality and consumer workloads.

-**Management VPC**<br>

-Provides compute, storage, and network services to enable the client or service provider's administrators to monitor, operate, and maintain the environment.

-**Application Workload VPC**<br>

-Provides the dedicated single tenant compute, storage, and network services to support the frontend / UI application that end-users use to access an agentic system.
-It also includes backend applications and business microservices that agentic AI application many require.
-The multi-tenant option will be to use serverless platform for hosting applications and cloud databases.

-**Agentic AI Application Workload VPC**<br>

-Provides the dedicated single tenant compute, storage, and network services to support the core agentic AI application and their dependencies like the tools and orchestration frameworks.
-The multi-tenant option will be to use other IBM Cloud platforms and services that provide low-code / no code alternatives to create and host agentic AI systems.

-**Gen AI Platform Workload VPC**<br>
+The available GPUs profiles can be found [here](https://cloud.ibm.com/docs/vpc?topic=vpc-profiles&interface=ui#gpu).

-Provides dedicated single tenant compute, including GPUs, storage, and network services to securely support the single tenant (dedicated) gen AI platform of virtual server instances or containers.
-For a multi-tenant option the gen AI capabilities and GPUs are available form other IBM Cloud AI / gen AI platforms and services.
+For a multi-tenant option the gen AI capabilities and GPUs are available from watsonx.ai.

-**Edge VPC**<br>
+**Edge Compute and Network**<br>

-The edge VPC is used to enhance boundary protection for the application workload VPCs, by allowing consumers to access agentic AI user interface and applications through the public internet.
+For single-tenant deployments, the edge VPC is used to enhance boundary protection for the end-use facing application workload VPCs, by allowing consumers to access agentic AI user interface and applications through the public internet.
+Multi-tenant services provide their own security and access controls for the hosted applications and services.

 ## Design concepts
 {: #design-concepts}